soderlind/AceCustomFieldType/README.md

 	git clone --recursive https://github.com/soderlind/AceCustomFieldType.git

-If you forget to add the submodule, do
+If you forgot to add the submodule, do

 	git submodule init